Here's the deal:

 Reduce Your Mobile Data Usage Recap

 It goes without saying that you should turn off roaming data while out of the country unless you have a plan that allows you international data.
-You're no doubt also aware of the fact that using tethering or turning your smartphone into a mobile hotspot are also great ways to rip through your data like a wildfire in a drought.
+You're no doubt also aware of the fact that using tethering or turning your smartphone into a personal hotspot are also great ways to rip through your data like a wildfire in a drought.